elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-metaphor-and-simile-enhance-narrative-writing.md

 url: /learn/education-studies/questions/how-do-metaphor-and-simile-enhance-narrative-writing
 score: -1.0
 related_article1:
-    id: 168610
+    id: 168622
-    title: What are some key storytelling techniques used in narrative writing?
+    title: >-
+        How do mood and tone contribute to the reader's experience of a narrative?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-key-storytelling-techniques-used-in-narrative-writing
+    url: /learn/education-studies/questions/how-do-mood-and-tone-contribute-to-the-readers-experience-of-a-narrative
 related_article2:
-    id: 168615
+    id: 168623
-    title: What is the significance of emotional appeal in personal narratives?
+    title: >-
+        What are some techniques to engage an audience in narrative writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-emotional-appeal-in-personal-narratives
+    url: /learn/education-studies/questions/what-are-some-techniques-to-engage-an-audience-in-narrative-writing
 related_article3:
-    id: 168619
+    id: 168610
-    title: Why is maintaining a neutral perspective important in narrative reports?
+    title: >-
+        What are some key storytelling techniques used in narrative writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-maintaining-a-neutral-perspective-important-in-narrative-reports
+    url: /learn/education-studies/questions/what-are-some-key-storytelling-techniques-used-in-narrative-writing
 related_article4:
-    id: 168625
+    id: 168610
-    title: What is the purpose of a narrative, and how can it be effectively communicated?
+    title: >-
+        What are some key storytelling techniques used in narrative writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-a-narrative-and-how-can-it-be-effectively-communicated
+    url: /learn/education-studies/questions/what-are-some-key-storytelling-techniques-used-in-narrative-writing
 related_article5:
-    id: 168623
+    id: 168628
-    title: What are some techniques to engage an audience in narrative writing?
+    title: >-
+        What is the significance of the takeaway in narrative analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-techniques-to-engage-an-audience-in-narrative-writing
+    url: /learn/education-studies/questions/what-is-the-significance-of-the-takeaway-in-narrative-analysis
 ---

 &nbsp;